A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing on Microcontrollers and SoCs

-The change in SRAM cells skew over time has been exploited by Guo \etal \cite{zprs-grtf} as a two-phase method to detect recycled SoC and FPGA chips, later refined as a framework \cite{scar-gxrt}.
-They proposed an initial enrolment phase to detect partially-skewed cells, which would likely change their startup value when aged.
-The authors first calculated the probability of starting in 0 and 1 for all SRAM bits, under room and high temperature, over a given number of startup cycles.
-The technique assumes that high ambient temperature produces a good prediction for the aged state of the bits.
-By calculating the difference between the probabilities and comparing it to a pre-selected gap value, they selected the ``ageing-sensitive bits``.
+The skew change of SRAM cells over time has been exploited by Guo \etal \cite{zprs-grtf} as a two-phase method to detect recycled SoCs and FPGA chips.
+This was later refined as a framework \cite{scar-gxrt}.
+Authors proposed an initial enrolment phase to detect partially-skewed cells, which would likely change their startup value when aged.
+The authors first calculated the probability of starting in 0 and 1 for all SRAM bits, respectively assuming room and high temperature for a given number of startup cycles.
+The underlying method foresees that high ambient temperature produces a good prediction for the aged state of the bits.
+By calculating the difference between the probabilities and comparing it to a pre-selected gap value, they selected the ``ageing-sensitive`` bits.
 A chosen threshold value determined the number of flipped bits required to consider a device as used (\ie aged) during the verification phase.
-It is noteworthy that the gap value used to select the ageing-sensitive bits is not universal, and the authors indicated that it should be determined based on measurements of aged devices beforehand.
-Tests on artificially-aged Xilinx Spartan-3 FPGAs showed false accept and reject rates of 0 and 0.03, respectively, when picking the proper parameters.
+The gap value used to select the ageing-sensitive bits is not universal, and the authors indicated that it should be determined empirically based on measurements of aged devices beforehand.
+Tests on artificially-aged Xilinx Spartan-3 FPGAs showed false accept and reject rates of \si{\num{0}} and \si{\num{0.03}}, respectively, when picking the proper parameters.

 Guin \etal \cite{drsa-gwhs} also proposed a method to detect recycled SoCs and FPGAs based on the assumption that SRAM cells are balanced by design.
-The authors argued that any bias introduced during manufacture is random and that the amount of 1s and 0s normally distributes with a centre very close to 50\% (\ie within 1\%).
+The authors argued that any bias introduced during manufacturing is random and that the amount of 1s and 0s normally distributes with a centre very close to \si{\qty{50}{\percent}} (\ie within \si{\qty{1}{\percent}}).
 Therefore, any significant shift of the mean would be the result of circuit ageing.
 The technique requires no initial measurement phase nor a golden model against which to compare.
 The approach only requires that the circuit is powered-up multiple times to count the amount of 1s.
-The authors suggested having a large enough SRAM array (\eg 64K bits) and taking enough successive measurements (\eg 100) to minimize the impact of thermal noise during the assessment.
-Tests on COTS external SRAM chips showed significant changes in the values' distribution (up to 14\% after ageing) and a slight recovery when stress was removed.
+The authors suggested that having a large enough SRAM array (\eg \si{\qty{64}{\kilo\bit}}) and taking sufficient measurements (\eg \si{\num{100}}) would minimize the impact of thermal noise during the assessment.
+Tests on COTS external SRAM chips showed significant changes in the distribution (up to \si{\qty{14}{\percent}} after ageing) and a slight recovery when stress was removed.